Sentenced to 17 years of imprisonment (Southern District Military Court)

 Chronology

-The court returned the case for further investigation
+Court returned the case for further investigation

 Abducted by FSB officers